escience-academy/2020-10-28-EUCP-FAIR-data-and-software/index.md

 **Who**: This workshop is organized by the Netherlands eScience Center for project partners in the EUCP (European Climate Prediction) Horizon 2020 project.

-{% if site.carpentry == "swc" %}
-{% include swc/who.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/who.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/who.html %}
-{% endif %}

-{% comment %}
-LOCATION

-This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
-You can use https://itouchmap.com/latlong.html to find the lat/long of an address.
-{% endcomment %}
 {% assign begin_address = page.address | slice: 0, 4 | downcase  %}
 {% if page.address == "online" %}
 {% assign online = "true_private" %}